osquery/osquery/docs/wiki/deployment/remote.md

-osquery's remote configuration and logging plugins are completely optional.
+osquery's remote configuration and logger plugins are completely optional.
 The only built-in optional plugins are **tls**.
 They very simply, receive and report via **https://** URI endpoints. osquery provides somewhat flexible node (the machine running osquery) authentication and identification though an 'enrollment' concept.

 The remote settings and plugins are mostly provided as examples.
 It is best to write custom plugins that implement specific web services or integrations.
 The remote settings uses a lot of additional [CLI-flags](../installation/cli-flags.md) for configuring the osquery clients, they are mostly organized under the **Remote Settings** heading.